Celebrating South Dakota's 125th Anniversary: A look back at the evolution of DLR and the state's labor market

 A real time labor market Information line graph, "LMI Barometer," graphically monitors fluctuations in the state's labor market, comparing the number of South Dakota residents seeking employment with the number of available jobs and the number of New Hires reported, using the most current data possible.
 See the LMI Barometer.

-Seasonally adjusted labor force data for South Dakota's Metropolitan Statistical Areas (MSA) of Rapid City and Sioux Falls for April 2014 were released May 28 by the U.S. Department of Labor's Bureau of Labor Statistics (BLS).
-See the BLS news release or download the data from the BLS website.
+Seasonally adjusted labor force data for South Dakota's Metropolitan Statistical Areas (MSA) of Rapid City and Sioux Falls for June 2014 was released July 30 by the U.S. Department of Labor's Bureau of Labor Statistics (BLS).
+See the BLS news release or download the data from the BLS website now.
 Historical data back to 2000 is available upon request to the BLS.
-May 2014 data will be available from BLS July 1.
+July 2014 data will be available from BLS August 27.
 See our release dates for other future releases.
 For more information about seasonally adjusted labor force data for metropolitan areas, please see the Question and Answer document prepared by BLS.

 Click here to find out when the next data release from LMIC will be.